Preschool Scissor Practice

 Have your kid cut out little pieces of paper of the same size and then ask them to spell out their name using the strips.
 This activity can be that easy!

-This enhances not just scissor skills but also their creativity as they decide on the colors that they use to spell their name.
+This enhances not just their scissors skills but also their creativity as they decide on the colors that they use to spell their name.
 It also helps them learn and remember how to spell their name!

 Check out how to do this easy scissor practice idea here.